Not quite the gamer

 Bridgeport 1 0 2--3

-1, Albany, Bayda 4 (Willis, Vernace), 2:02.
+First Period -- 1, Albany, Bayda 4 (Willis, Vernace), 2:02.
 2, Bridgeport, Tambellini 17 (Boguniecki, Nielsen), 7:33 (pp).
 3, Albany, Bayda 5 (Willis, Aucoin), 9:36.
 4, Albany, Willis 12 (Angelidis, Guite), 16:00.
 5, Albany, Guite 8 (Murley), 18:08.
 Penalties -- Love, Alb (tripping), 7:17; Murley, Alb (interference), 12:56.

 Second Period -- 6, Albany, Bayda 6 (Aucoin, Willis), 5:37.
 Penalties -- Boguniecki, Bpt (interference), 2:17; Colliton, Bpt (hooking), 8:07; Boychuk, Alb, minor-major (cross-checking, fighting), 13:33; Nolan, Bpt, minor-major (slashing, fighting), 13:33; Comeau, Bpt (slashing), 15:47; McCormick, Alb (tripping), 18:36.